Accessibility Statement

 • Semantic HTML

-All pages use proper semantic HTML5 elements — headings, landmarks, lists, and form labels — to ensure content structure is meaningful and machine-readable.
+Pages use semantic HTML5 elements — headings, landmarks, lists, and labelled form controls — so content structure is meaningful to screen readers and search engines.

 • ARIA Labels & Roles

-Interactive components include appropriate ARIA attributes to convey state, purpose, and relationships to assistive technologies.
+Interactive components include ARIA attributes to convey state, purpose, and relationships to assistive technologies.
+Coverage is improving as we audit each module.

 • Screen Reader Support

-Text and interactive elements meet or exceed WCAG 2.1 AA contrast requirements (4.5:1 for normal text, 3:1 for large text and UI components).
+Our colour palette is chosen to meet WCAG 2.1 AA contrast targets (4.5:1 for normal text, 3:1 for large text and UI components) in the core platform.
+We continue to review every screen.

 • Responsive Design

-The platform adapts to all screen sizes and supports text resizing up to 200% without loss of content or functionality.
+The platform adapts to all common screen sizes and supports browser text resizing up to 200% without loss of content or functionality.

 Known Limitations